FlumensIO/anguilla-app/README.md

 export APP_SENTRY_KEY=my_sentry_key
 export APP_MAPBOX_MAP_KEY=my_mapbox_key
 ```

+To customise the logos and icon used by the app, replace the following files:
+* src/common/images/favicon.ico
+* src/common/images/logo192.png (192 x 192 pixels)
+* src/common/images/logo512.png (512 x 512 pixels).

 To obtain a Sentry key, register and create a project on Sentry.io then the key is available on the project settings page > SDK Setup > Client Keys (DSN).